pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative200.md

     ![](images/200/image089.png)

-- Enter `Feature2: Added Support for Filtering` in the Commit Message box.
+- Enter “**Feature2: Added Support for Filtering**” in the Commit Message box.
 - If the changed files are not already identified as Staged Changes, **Drag and Drop** the **changed files** into the **Staged Changes** panel.
 - Click on **Commit and Push**.
 Note: it is possible to change the default Author and Committer to match the current “persona."
 However, for the sake of this lab guide, we will leave the defaults.